-Bitores Mendez in RE 4 pulls this just before his boss fight, when the camera shifts to face Leon.
+Bitores Mendez in Resident Evil 4 pulls this just before his boss fight, when the camera shifts to face Leon.

 In Resident Evil 3: Nemesis, Nikolai is sometimes present, depending on the player's path, at the gas station when it catches fire and explodes, yet still shows up unscathed later.

 Randomly placed enemies in Baldur's Gate pop up practically anywhere the "fog of war" covers, never appearing in areas you can see (unless you load a saved game, in which case some can even appear out of nowhere when it loads!).
-A particularly absurd example would be the hordes of Kobold Commandos that almost seem to pour out of the very walls in the Firewine Ruins.
+A particularly absurd example is the horde of Kobold Commandos that seem to pour out of the walls in the Firewine Ruins.

 Reimu has an ability very similar to this in Subterranean Animism, the eleventh Touhou game, when she has Yukari helping her.
 Minus the punching, since this is a SHUMP and all that.
 This ability was later given to Yukari in a patch of Scarlet Weather Rhapsody.
 Still minus the punching, since it's still a defensive tactic.

 Used regularly in BioShock, where Splicers will suddenly appear in areas that had been cleared out minutes before.
 Kind of justified in that Rapture is one giant city of crazies and new ones will inevitably wander in after Jack has passed.

 There's also the Houdini Splicers.
 Justified in that they also have on-screen teleportation.

 F.E.A.R. makes use of this with Alma and Fettel sometimes appearing without warning when the Point man turns around.
 In their case, though, its quite justified in that both of them are using psychic projections or hallucinations.